 Fifth king of the 4th Dynasty

-Menkaure is the son of Khafre and the grandson of Khufu of Dynasty IV.
-He bore the titles Kakhet and Hornub.
+Menkaure was the son of Khafra and the grandson of Khufu of Dynasty IV.
 There are doubts that Menkaure could be the son of Khafre, because the Turin Papyrus mentioned a name of a king between Menkaure and Khafre, but the name was smashed.
 A Middle Kingdom text written on a rock at Wadi Hamamat includes the names of the kings: Khufu, Djedefre, Khafre, Hordedef and Bauefre.
 This text indicates to some that Hordedef and Bauefre ruled after Khafre.
 But it seems that their names were not written as kings because Menkaure's names were not mentioned.
 It has been suggested that Hordedef's name was mentioned because was a wise educated man in this period and perhaps Bauefre was a vizier.

-He built the smallest pyramid at the Giza plateau, and is called Menkaure is Divine.
+His pyramid is called Menkaure is Divine.
 Menkaure's pyramid is two-tone in color: the top half covered with bright white limestone casing, while red Aswan granite was used for the casing on the bottom.
 E1-Makrizi, the Arab historian named Menkaure's pyramid as the colored pyramid because of the red granite casing.
 The pyramid stands 66.5m high, which is much smaller than the other two pyramids at Giza.
 The pyramid is remarkable because it is the only pyramid in Dynasty IV that was cased in 16 layers of granite, Menkaure planned to cover the surface with granite but he could not because of his sudden death.

 The pyramid complex of Menkaure was completed by his son and successor Shepseskaf but the temples has architectural additions which were made during Dynasties V and VI.
 This suggests that the cult of Menkaure was very important and perhaps differed from the cults of Khufu and Khafre.
 Shepseskaf completed the pyramid complex with mudbrick and left an inscription inside the Valley Temple indicating that he built the temple for the memory of his father.